liyida1995/AMRDPC/README.md

 ## Testing Examples
 Examples can be found in the AMRDPC/example.

 You can use the executable 'sh test.sh' command to do the compression.
-Please see the README in AMRDPC/example for details.

 ## Overall Results